 Ensure that public art is citywide, including sites of opportunities and districts identified in this plan.
 Empower residents and businesses to transform public spaces through artist-led practices, embrace the themes developed in the planning process, yet remain open to emerging opportunities as priorities shift and the city evolves.

-• Citywide and Regional Mindfulness • Equity Egirness and Transparency
+GUIDING PRINCIPLES: Citywide and Regional Mindfulness • Equity, Fairness and Transparency and indigenous peoples

-• Equity, Fairness and Transparency

-• Cultural Diversity: people of color, new immigrants and indigenous peoples
+• Cultural Diversity: people of color, new immigrants